edgedb/edgedb/docs/intro/clients.rst

 Client Libraries
 ================

-EdgeDB implements libraries for popular languages that make it easier to work with Gel.
+|Gel| implements libraries for popular languages that make it easier to work
+with Gel.
 These libraries provide a common set of functionality.

 - *Instantiating clients.* Most libraries implement a ``Client`` class that